ErwannCnl/genemind/README.md

 ### Verify that the API key is working

 Use the command from Gemini API documentation to verify that the API key is working.
+Replace `GEMINI_API_KEY` on line 3 with your obtained API key.

 ```bash
 curl "https://generativelanguage.googleapis.com/v1beta/models/gemini-2.0-flash:generateContent" \